 The younger Hardy brother, 17 as of 1974.
 Blonde-haired and emotional, Joe is hot-headed and prefers taking action over waiting for things to happen; he works on a strong sense of instinct, which usually turns out to be right.
 The more athletic of the brothers, he is an excellent fighter.

-- Annoying Younger Sibling: As their characters diverged and got more distinct personalities, he became the much more impulsive, hot-headed and girl-crazy red one to Frank's much more level-headed and intellectual blue one.
+- Annoying Younger Sibling: As their characters diverged and got more distinct personalities, he became much more impulsive, hot-headed and girl-crazy to Frank's much more level-headed and intellectual personality.
+He particularly becomes this (in a lighthearted way) in Undercover Brothers, where the boys' relationship is more teasing than ever.
+Not that Frank doesn't frequently return the favor.

 - Berserk Button: For the Casefiles version, it's Iola's death.
 Or being associated with the Assassins.